Water: Outreach & Communication

 Constraints on Commercial Use of NPSINFO

-Commercial advertising is not allowed, however if a product or service is directly and primarily relevant to the nonpoint source or stormwater management community, a short announcement with reference or link to more information elsewhere is acceptable.
+Commercial advertising is not allowed in general; however, if a product or service is directly and primarily relevant to the nonpoint source or stormwater management community, a short announcement with reference or link to more information elsewhere is acceptable.
 The linking page must be limited to a description of the particular product or service featured in the announcement; it is not to be a general marketing page for other products and services.
+Short announcements for educational webinars and webcasts that are directly and primarily relevant to the nonpoint source or stormwater management community may be posted to the list.
+However, announcements for presentations that are intended to promote proprietary products or services are not allowed.

 If you are a vendor, consultant, or are otherwise selling a product or service, do not use contact information obtained from postings to this list to call or pay a visit on your fellow subscribers without first obtaining their permission by way of a brief e-mail request sent off-list.
 Subscribers to NPSINFO have an expectation that queries or information posted to an EPA list such as NPSINFO will not subject them to unwanted attention from commercial interests.
 Do not use this list to "mine" names or other contact information from people who post to this list.
 EPA will investigate complaints from subscribers who report being subjected to violations of this policy.
 Complaints should be sent to email@example.com.